Research and Development Coordinator/Fellow, Public Health, Isle of Man Government, Douglas, Isle of Man, Great Britain

 “AUT has a strong international presence and from studying through AUT I’ve been able to connect with researchers from all over the world, leading to several international collaboration projects.”

-He also appreciates having access to the world-class facilities at AUT Millennium.
+He also appreciated having access to the world-class facilities at AUT Millennium.

 Advice for other students

-Expecting to complete his PhD in 2020, Paul has some great advice for other students.
+Having completed his PhD in mid-2020, Paul has some great advice for other students.

 “My advice would be to connect with other students and staff.
 Try to get involved in other projects as this not only helps out other people, but can teach you new skills and lead to collaboration projects.
 Maintain control of your projects and try not to rely on other people too much.”